jirka-h/yaknewtab/README.md

 A terminal emulator developed and distributed by KDE as part of the Plasma desktop environment.
 Visually, it seeks to hearken to the celebrated console panel from the 90s computer game, Quake: sliding into and out of view from the (top) edge of the screen upon the press of a hotkey.

 The name is an exquisite example of over-the-top open source project naming irony.
-Technically a portmanteau crossed with a backronym, it's derived from the motto "Yet Another Kuake."
+Technically a portmanteau crossed with a "backronym," it's derived from the motto "Yet Another Kuake."
 In keeping with KDE project tradition, phonemes that can be represented with the letter 'k' are styled as such, explaining the odd spelling.

 #### _Links to more information about Yakuake_